pumpncode/unabbreviated-fresh/docs/latest/getting-started/custom-handlers.md

 }
 ```

-Note that handlers do not need to call `ctx.render()`.
-This feature can be used
+Note that handlers do not need to call `context.render()`.
+This feature can be
-to create API routes.
-Here is an API route that returns a random UUID as a JSON
+used to create API routes.
+Here is an API route that returns a random UUID as a
-response:
+JSON response:

 ```ts routes/api/random-uuid.ts
 import { Handlers } from "$fresh/server.ts";